cobrowseio/cobrowse-docs-gitbook/agent-side-integrations/crm-helpdesk-integrations/freshdesk.md

 ### Group based access control

 You can restrict access to Cobrowse.io based on user groups.
-To do this, navigate to the settings page and select the **Show advanced settings checkbox**.
+To do this, navigate to the Cobrowse.io app's settings page on Freshdesk/Freshchat and select the **Show advanced settings checkbox**.
 This action will display additional configuration options.
 By entering the appropriate Freshdesk or Freshchat API credentials, a multi-select input will appear.
 This input allows you to specify which groups can access Cobrowse.io.
 If no groups are selected, Cobrowse.io will be accessible to all groups.

 #### Freshdesk